-Beyond the typical ankylosing spondylitis symptoms of low back and hip pain, there are unusual or severe symptoms patients may develop, including heart lesions and eye inflammation.
+Typical ankylosing spondylitis symptoms include low back and hip pain, as well as rare serious symptoms such as heart lesions and eye inflammation.

 Ankylosing Spondylitis